-It is the greatest challenge for a technically minded leader like a CISO to be able to map the cyber risks that they know face the enterprise to the business outcomes such that business-side leaders can understand them.
+It is the greatest challenge for a technically minded leader like a CISO to be able to map the information security risks that they know face the enterprise to the business outcomes such that business-side leaders can understand them.
 Dating back to the origin of the position, CISO’s have been charged with bridging the gap between cyber risk and business outcomes and key risk indicators are their secret weapon.

 Key Risk Indicators